 The WML's distinctive acquisitions policy - which places emphasis upon the capacity of an object to resonate with the viewer's imagination through its appeal to the senses - may be traced to the Keeper's own first motivations to collect dating back to Wildgoose's childhood on the South Coast of England, where she became a dedicated beachcomber.
 Growing up among a predominantly elderly population living out their days in modernist, light-filled bungalows containing the accumulated relics of lives spanning two World Wars, the curiosity and wonder Wildgoose experienced picking through flotsam and jetsam brought in by the tides was informed, from an early age, by awareness of the deep emotional ties that may become established between people and objects.
 The daughter of an enthusiastic parish organist, she also spent a fair proportion of her childhood visiting country churches and graveyards.

-Today, the unique role Wildgoose has created as Keeper of the WML balances her professional background in design/making for theatre/film, and her scholarly attention to research developed as a Wellcome Sciart Awardee, NESTA Fellow, and BBC radio broadcaster, with careful excavation of personal experience.
+Today, the unique role Wildgoose has created as Keeper of the WML balances her professional background in design/making for theatre/film, and her scholarly attention to research - developed during her doctoral research in the School of Art & Design History at Kingston University London, as a Wellcome Sciart Awardee, NESTA Fellow, and BBC radio broadcaster - with careful excavation of personal experience.
 The work of The Wildgoose Memorial Library brings together an idiosyncratic approach to collecting with a thorough understanding of the sensuous appeal to the imagination of materials and handicrafts; the communication, through site-specific scene-setting, and improvisation, of a wide knowledge of literature and rigorous historical research, with a heartfelt empathy for the narratives and associations that may become attached to remains of all kinds.

 Back at home in the WML, Wildgoose hosts consultations by appointment with interested members of the public; she also uses the unique setting she has created as a forum and reference resource for collaborative work and for debate, as well as the backdrop for digital photographs informed by her research into Victorian studio portraiture, and 17th-century Vanitas paintings.
 She is currently investigating the potential for a permanent and more public-facing home for The Wildgoose Memorial Library - part artist's studio, part reliquary, part research centre - which she envisages being built from recycled materials, overlooking the sea.